Chapter 8:

 Ayame and Meisatsu continued their walk toward the desk at the reception hall.
 As they approached, Meisatsu noticed something he found rather intriguing about the structure of the desk.

-The desk was wide and massive, and it seemed to be crafted using the finest quality of wood, the frame being spectacularly exquisite, the craftsmanship showed finesse.
+It was wide and massive, and it seemed to be crafted using the finest quality of wood.
+The frame was spectacularly exquisite, and the craftsmanship showed great finesse.
 The top lit up with a royal blue light, illuminating the entire surface—extremely easy on the eyes.

 Within the radiant blue glow appeared map-like grids, images of various monsters, information on various explorers all executed seamlessly—almost like those high-tech ones normally featured in spy movies.